0x5bfa/CsWin32/README.md

 ### Enum-associated constants

 To generate constants associated to an enum type, define `AssociatedConstantAttribute` with the const name as its first parameter, and apply it to the enum.
-The associated constants will be generated inside the enum.
+The associated constants will be generated inside the enum and will not be generated as a constant.

 ```cs
 [AttributeUsage(AttributeTargets.Enum, AllowMultiple = true)]